Ninja (gamer): Personal life

 Blevins has been married to his wife Jessica Blevins (née Goch) since 2017.
 Blevins has two brothers, Jonathan and Chris.
 Jonathan also streams on Twitch as "BeardedBlevins".
 Chris is a teacher.

 On March 26, 2024, Blevins revealed that he had been diagnosed with melanoma, a form of skin cancer.
 A week later, on April 4, Blevins announced that he was officially cancer-free following a biopsy.

 In March 2025, Blevins revealed his religious views and belief in Christianity in a stream for the first time, saying:"Jesus is King.
 I mean, and even if you don't think he is, don't judge me for it and I won't judge you for it, man."He claims that he and his wife have started attending church regularly, and that he is "just trying to be a better person."

+On July 23, 2026, Blevins and his wife welcomed their first daughter.